R1leMargoulin/Guides/Docker-ROS/README.md

 source /opt/ros/humble/setup.bash
 ```

-you can also add this one to your .bashrc :)
+you can add this one to your .bashrc file :)

 # Exporting your Image